ac-jorellanaf/Google-Scholar-Scraper/README.md

 *  Improve iteration method for going through GS entries.
 *  Make --nodoi and the email arg mutually exclusive.
 *  Warn users about captchas.
+*  Add argument to allow for user to input the top n entries to merge